jmclean-coder/cookbook/README.md

-# cookbook
+# Cookbook
-My personal coders recipe book.
+My personal playground, recipe book for patterns and nifty things I don't want to forget, and notes.